How to Find and Use Stories in Your Business Presentations

 How to Use Stories Strategically in Presentations

-Once you’ve identified a story, the next step is using Your story should reinforce your key point—not compete with it.
+Once you’ve identified a story, the next step is to ensure your story reinforces your key point.
 Choose stories that illustrate your message clearly and emotionally.

 Real-World Example: Turning a Moment into a Message